jampp/geeks/_src/_posts/2018-09-07-writing-custom-presto-functions.markdown

 **Aggregation functions** are trickier to implement, as they have many more moving parts.
 Aside from the `input`, `combine` and `output` functions, you should write a [State](TODO) interface and its auxiliary files.
 If your state uses just basic data types, Presto automatically knows how to construct, serialize and deserialize it.
-Else, you should implement a [Factory](TODO) and a [Serializer](TODO), and link them to the State using [Presto's Metadata Annotations](https://github.com/prestodb/presto/tree/3060c65a1812c6c8b0c2ab725b0184dbad67f0ed/presto-main/src/main/java/com/facebook/presto/metadata).
+Otherwise, you should implement a [Factory](TODO) and a [Serializer](TODO), and link them to the State using [Presto's Metadata Annotations](https://github.com/prestodb/presto/tree/3060c65a1812c6c8b0c2ab725b0184dbad67f0ed/presto-main/src/main/java/com/facebook/presto/metadata).

 ```java
 @AccumulatorStateMetadata(stateFactoryClass = JSONAggregationStateFactory.class, stateSerializerClass = JSONAggregationStateSerializer.class)